-As always, I hope you enjoy today’s holidays and observances, a music link to NSYNC, factoids of interest for this day in history, a relevant quote by the birthday girl Meghan Markle on being biracial, wishing needed bipartisanship is so irredivivous, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to the Bill Haley and His Comets, factoids of interest for this day in history, the fact that your neighborhood is free of mongery, and a relevant quote from Dan Quayle on the L.A.
+Riots, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-Reflections on being biracial: “My mom is a yoga instructor, 100% Black with dreadlocks.
-And when people find out ‘that girl’ on 'Suits' is her daughter, there is often this disconnect and sometimes disbelief.
-It took me a long time to find myself.”
-Meghan Markle.
-Wonder in a growing age of intermarriage how many generations before we identify as not black, white, Indian, Asian Hispanic, or any other ethnicity but only as humans that happen to be Americans.
-Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on the L.A. riots following the not guilty verdict of Koon and Powell:”When I have been asked during these last weeks who caused the riots and the killing in L.A., my answer has been direct and simple: Who is to blame for the riots?
+The rioters are to blame.
+Who is to blame for the killings?
+The killers are to blame.”
+Dan Quayle Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.

 Alaskanpoet for Hire, Poems to Admire